bremen79/precise/README.md

 ## Overview

-This repository contains the software implementation of the methods presented in [Tight Concentrations and Confidence Sequences from the Regret of Universal Portfolio](https://ieeexplore.ieee.org/document/10315047) (also available on [Arxiv](https://arxiv.org/pdf/2110.14099.pdf)).
+This repository contains the software implementation of the methods presented in [Tight Concentrations and Confidence Sequences from the Regret of Universal Portfolio](https://ieeexplore.ieee.org/document/10315047).
 We introduce novel methods for deriving time-uniform concentration inequalities and confidence sequences using portfolio algorithms.
 These results have direct applications in statistics and machine learning, specifically for constructing valid and tight confidence intervals.

 ## Problem Statement